philtelco/philtelco.github.io/_posts/2022-11-08-configuring-the-glar300m16-as-a-wireguard-client.md

 ---
 layout: post
-title: "Configuring the GL-AR300M16 as a WireGuard Client"
+title: "[Deprecated] Configuring the GL-AR300M16 as a WireGuard Client"
 date:   2022-11-08 20:30:00 -0400
 categories: openwrt router glinet
 ---

+*Note: The following guide has been deprecated in our configuration as we have switched to using OpenVPN.
+OpenVPN is supported natively by our ATAs, so in some installations, we may not even need a router installed*

-Now that [we have our router connected to the WAN]({{ site.baseurl }}/openwrt/router/glinet/2022/11/09/configuring-the-glar300m16-as-a-routed-client.html) and [the WireGuard server is installed]({{ site.baseurl }}/wireguard/vpn/2022/11/09/configuring-a-wireguard-server.html), we need to install WireGuard on our router to allow it to access the VPN.
+Now that [we have our router connected to the WAN]({{ site.baseurl }}/2022/11/09/configuring-the-glar300m16-as-a-routed-client.html) and [the WireGuard server is installed]({{ site.baseurl }}/2022/11/09/configuring-a-wireguard-server.html), we need to install WireGuard on our router to allow it to access the VPN.

 ## Installing WireGuard